European Parliament elects conservative Roberta Metsola as president | DW | 18.01.2022

 She comes from the European People's Party (EPP) faction, whereas Sassoli was a member of the center-left Socialists & Democrats (S&D) political grouping.

-A mother-of-four, her strong opposition to abortion has drawn criticism from opponents.
+"I feel honored by the responsibility with which you are entrusting me," she told fellow lawmakers at the parliamentary meeting in the French city of Strasbourg.
+"We must fight back against the anti-EU narrative."

-She has been a member of the European Parliament since 2013.
+A mother-of-four, Metsola has been a member of the European Parliament since 2013.
 As a member of the Nationalist Party, she has been active since her youth having campaigned as a student for Malta to become a member of the EU.
+Her strong opposition to abortion has drawn criticism from some opponents.

 As President of the European Parliament, she will direct the activities of the legislature's plenary sessions, and maintain order during sittings.
 The president also gives the floor to speakers, signs laws, and customarily speaks at the opening of EU summits.